chechulnikov/gamma-rho-bot/README.md

 # Grammar Bot
+Simple spell check
-Simple spell checking Telegram bot.
+Telegram bot.
 It just reply on invalid text messages and pass a revised version.

 ## How to use
 1. Create a bot in Telegram via BotFather bot.
 You should get bot token.